Ici on parle français – PD grants for FSL teachers and educators

 - You do not need to be currently assigned to teach FSL;

 - You must commit to the following:

-- completing a survey at the end of the professional learning program/activity, regarding the impact of the program/activity on your French proficiency and confidence in teaching French.
+- completing a Survey and a Final Report at the end of the professional learning program/activity, regarding the impact of the program/activity on your French proficiency and confidence in teaching French.

 Grant details and restrictions